-Understanding the types of research article
+Different types of research articles

 Many academic journals publish book reviews, which aim to provide insight and opinion on recently published scholarly books.
 Writing book reviews is often a good way to begin academic writing.
 It can help you get your name known in your field and give you valuable experience of publishing before you write a full-length article.